-- 5.8.1 On 23 March 2016 CELS committee approved the draft version of the Children and Young People's Plan to go out to public consultation.
+- 5.7.3 The protected characteristics identified in the Equality Act 2010 are age, disability, ethnicity, gender, gender reassignment, marriage and civil partnership, pregnancy, maternity, religion or belief and sexual orientation. - 5.7.4 At this stage it is anticipated that the CYP plan will have a neutral/positive equalities impact.
+The equalities impact assessment will be kept under review and the specific impact of particular proposals will be assessed as they develop and reported back to decision makers - 5.7.5 At their first meeting on June 10 2014, Barnet's Policy and Resources Committee discussed the concept of fairness and how Council Committees should be mindful of fairness and in particular, of disadvantaged communities when making their recommendations and this has also been taken into account. - 5.7.6 The Children and Young People Profile describes the demography of the current population of children and young people in Barnet on an annual basis helps us to ensure that actions accurately target the diverse needs of Barnet's children and young people.
+Equality and diversity issues were considered in the review of the Children and Young People Plan to ensure that such considerations are reflected in the design of policies and the delivery of services. - 5.7.7 The Children and Young People Plan contains the key principle of targeting resources to narrow the gap in achievement for those at risk of not achieving their potential.
+This principle aims to reduce the inequalities between groups of children and young people in the borough. - 5.7.8 On 23 March 2016 CELS committee approved the draft version of the Children and Young People's Plan to go out to public consultation.
 Consultation was carried out fairly.
-In general, a consultation can only be considered as proper consultation if: - Comments are genuinely invited at the formative stage; - The consultation documents include sufficient reasons for the proposal to allows those being consulted to be properly informed and to give an informed response; - There is adequate time given to the consultees to consider the proposals; - There is a mechanism for feeding back the comments and those comments are conscientiously taken into account by the decision maker / decision making body when making a final decision; - The degree of specificity with which, in fairness, the public authority should conduct its consultation exercise may be influenced by the identity of those whom it is consulting; and - The consultation is clear on the reasons why, and the extent to which alternatives and discarded options, have been considered. - 5.8.2 Barnet Council is committed to involving residents, businesses and service users in shaping the borough and the services they receive.
-Consultation and engagement is one of the key ways the council interacts with and involves local communities and residents, providing them with opportunities to: - Gain greater awareness and understanding of what the council does - Voice their views and understand how they can get involved - Feed in their views to the democratic decision making process.
+In general, a consultation can only be considered as proper consultation if: - Comments are genuinely invited at the formative stage; - The consultation documents include sufficient reasons for the proposal to allows those being consulted to be properly informed and to give an informed response; - There is adequate time given to the consultees to consider the proposals; - There is a mechanism for feeding back the comments and those comments are conscientiously taken into account by the decision maker / decision making body when making a final decision; - The degree of specificity with which, in fairness, the public authority should conduct its consultation exercise may be influenced by the identity of those whom it is consulting; and - The consultation is clear on the reasons why, and the extent to which alternatives and discarded options, have been considered. - 5.7.9 Barnet Council is committed to involving residents, businesses and service users in shaping the borough and the services they receive.
+Consultation and engagement is one of the key ways the council interacts with and involves local communities and residents, providing them with opportunities to:

+- Gain greater awareness and understanding of what the council does - Voice their views and understand how they can get involved - Feed in their views to the democratic decision making process.